Skip to main content

 Student’s artwork focused on human pollution and solutions.
 Pencil drawing shows a globe, with the top half in bright greens and blues and featuring solar panels and wind turbines, and the bottom half obscured by a yellowish haze, with cars and factories spewing smoke.
 In the lower half a large human hand holds an eraser that is clearing up the pollution, while in the top half another hand is drawing with a pencil.

 Artist’s statement: “In my art, I try to convey that we can help reverse the effects of climate change.
 One hand is erasing the pollution caused by industrialization the world over, and the other is redrawing actions to restore the Earth’s beauty.
 I have always tried to help out the Earth, through stream clean ups and more.
 I hope people learn from my art that they can help change the world by just doing simple things like driving less, not littering, and maybe even setting up solar panels or wind turbines.
 The effects of climate change are only in our hands, so we should do whatever we can to help.”
-Credit: Ritika S., Art x Climate, Redrawing the Earth (2023, colored pencil)
+Credit: Ritika S., Art x Climate, Redrawing the Earth (2023, colored pencil) This art may only be reproduced or re-used in connection with the Fifth National Climate Assessment.
+Any other use must be negotiated with the author.

 • A. How quickly global carbon dioxide emissions reach net zero will largely determine how much warming can be limited.
 Every increment of warming that the world avoids reduces the risks and harmful impacts of climate change, including loss of life.
 Acting sooner on mitigation and adaptation will reduce future warming and associated impacts and produce environmental, economic, and social benefits.
 Learn more about the choices that will determine the future